Alternatives to software documentation

 - Wizards that help people to do a task.
 Make sure that a wizard is simple to use and that the wizard does not need documentation.

 - Do nothing.
-Seriously, sometimes doing nothing is the most cost-effective option.
+Sometimes doing nothing is the most cost-effective option.